isomorphic-software/smartclient-docs/classes/RelativeDateItem.md

 **Flags**: IR

 ---
+## Attr: RelativeDateItem.valueFieldWidth

+### Description
+The [width](FormItem.md#attr-formitemwidth) for the [valueField](#attr-relativedateitemvaluefield) in this item.
+Defaults to the current default value for the width attribute on the [DateTimeItem](DateTimeItem.md#class-datetimeitem) class - this is assumed to be just wide enough to show a full datetime string, in the current global datetime format.

+Setting the width globally on the [DateTimeItem](DateTimeItem.md#class-datetimeitem) class results in all text-based datetime entry fields assuming the same default width - this caters for custom date-time formatters that need differing amounts of space.

+**Flags**: IRW

+---
 ## Attr: RelativeDateItem.inputFormat

 ### Description
 Format for direct user input of date values.

-If unset, the input format will be determined based on the specified [RelativeDateItem.dateFormatter](#attr-relativedateitemdateformatter) if possible, otherwise picked up from the Date class (see [DateUtil.setInputFormat](DateUtil.md#classmethod-dateutilsetinputformat)).
+If unset, the input format will be determined based on the specified [RelativeDateItem.displayFormat](#attr-relativedateitemdisplayformat) if possible, otherwise picked up from the Date class (see [DateUtil.setInputFormat](DateUtil.md#classmethod-dateutilsetinputformat)).

 Note: if entirely custom date formatting/parsing logic is required for this item, this attribute may be set to a function which takes a single parameter (the formatted date string) and returns a JavaScript date object.